patrickRobotics/yellowcard-fundraiser/README.md

   `Fig. 3.4: List of donations on a fundraiser.`

-  * As higlighted on the challenges, I couldn't get the `POST /collections` working due to `AuthenticationError` when generating valid key:signature from signed payload.
+  * As higlighted on the challenges, I couldn't get the `POST /collections` working in order to complete the funds trasnfer due to
+    `AuthenticationError` when generating valid key:signature from signed payload.
     ```sh
     {"code":"AuthenticationError","message":"invalid apiKey signature combination"}
     ```